It's time to start using the web to its fullest potential.

 Lisa Kipps-Brown, President & CEO.
 Founder, 1996.

-Using lessons learned from running her business while caring for her mother for 3.5 years in the end stages of Alzheimer's, Lisa specializes in helping other business owners who are going through a major life change use the web to adapt their business and meet life's new demands.
 Her achievements include taking an information-based business that was on the brink of bankruptcy and positioning it for successful sale at 20x investment in about 2 years, using the web to create new recurring revenue streams and enhance customer service.
 Just imagine what she might be able to do for you!

-She's worked with a number of Economic Development and designated Main Street clients to develop groundbreaking small business initiatives and help improve communities' marketability.
+She's worked with a number of Economic Development and Designated Main Street clients to develop groundbreaking small business initiatives and help improve communities' marketability.
 Lisa also speaks at events such as Industry Week magazine's Roundtable in the Desert about brand strategy and integrated marketing, and leads marketing and brainstorming workshops for clients.

 A former Board member for the Halifax County Industrial Development Authority, she co-founded initiatives like Virginia Tech's Modeling and Simulation Center for Collaborative Technologies, the Southern Virginia Advanced Manufacturing Center, and the National Center for Coatings Application Research & Education during her tenure.
-[Press Info]

 Erin Brown, VP of Creative Services.
 Joined 2005.